STEENBURG LAKE

 Presented by the Steenburg Lake Community Association.

-Join us for the SLCA Beach Party a fresh take on a beloved tradition!This event is the evolution of our classic regatta- still featuring water races and fun competitions for all ages but with even more community spirit!
-We will welcome guests from the Invasive Species Centre who will be on hand to answer your questions about protecting our lake from invasive species such as Eurasian Water-Milfoil.
+SLCA members please join us for the SLCA Beach Party, a fresh take on a beloved tradition!
+This event is the evolution of our classic regatta- still featuring water races and fun competitions for all ages but with even more community spirit!
+NOTE: the Invasive Species Centre was to have a booth at the event but have cancelled due to lack of funding.
+The SLCA table will include some invasive species materials.

 Enjoy a fun, festive, family atmosphere with classic summer refreshments of watermelon, hot dogs and cookies, simple and delicious , perfect for a day at the beach!

-Register here to let us know you are joining us for this free event!
+Register here to let us know you are joining us for this FREE event!
 More info to follow about activities and races as the date gets closer.

 • 3 Aug 2025